Skip to main content

 How can I measure if mindfulness is working?

-If you cannot feel it, measure it.
-Wearables and biofeedback tools turn an abstract practice into a concrete data point.
+When you cannot feel the effect, you can measure it.
+Wearables and biofeedback tools turn an abstract practice into concrete numbers.

 ToolWhat it measuresGoal